Skip to content

 }

-// Read the stream (unchanged)
+// 🆕 Helper: Read the stream and update the message

 const reader = response.body.getReader()